danieljprice/splash/docs/settings.rst

    -------------------------------------------------------
    Please enter your selection now (y axis or option):

-choosing o), option 7) and choosing cylindrical coordinates then produces;
+choosing :ref:`sec:opts`, option 7) and choosing cylindrical coordinates then produces;

 ::